VishwagnaR/Grocery_Store/README.md

 ## 🧐 About <a name = "about"></a>
 Write about 1-2 paragraphs describing the purpose of your project.
+Responsive Website can be viewed using many different devices:
+Desktops, tablets, and phones.
+Your web page should look good, and be easy to use, regardless of the device.
+1. Responsive Web Site (RWS) is a process of designing a single website to be used and compatible on different portable or handle electronic devices
+2. It regarded as an integrated approach of designing through which compelling and easy to use website are build, to give an optimal viewing user experience across a wide variety of device starting from desktop computers to mobile phones.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.